Exercise has many health benefits. But you’ll likely experience muscle soreness post-workout, especially if you are a beginner.

 For many years, health experts recommended ice packs or cold compress to effectively reduce inflammation, soothe muscle pain, and speed up recovery.
 Cold pack application is one of the many forms of cryotherapy, which is a collective term for cold application.

-Professional athletes have taken cold therapy to a whole new level by utilising nitrogen chambers to provide immediate relief to muscle soreness after training and competitions.
+Professional athletes have taken cold therapy to a whole new level by utilising nitrogen chambers for immediate muscle relief after training and competitions.

 Cold pack therapy helps in preventing serious injury from developing.
 Less inflammation in the muscles means a reduced risk of muscle soreness and serious injuries.

 Cold packs also offer immediate pain relief from muscle strain and soreness.
-It works by numbing the nerves and reduce the occurrence of related symptoms.
+It works by numbing the nerves and reducing the occurrence of related symptoms.

 No matter what type of application you use cold packs on, it is best utilised within 48 hours of muscle inflammation or injury.